 - Plan to arrive to the airport two hours early for domestic travel and three hours early for international travel.

 - Gather and plan to use PPE items.
-Effective July 27, masks are required for everyone at MSP.
+Effective July 27, masks are required for everyone at airports and in airplanes in the United States.

 - Travelers can bring up to 12 oz. of hand sanitizer through TSA security.